Escola Secundária Eça de Queirós (Póvoa de Varzim): History

-At the beginning of 1904, the municipal council presented to the government a petition to create the lyceum of Póvoa de Varzim, owing to the fact that the Instituto de Instrução Primária (Institute for Primary Instruction) was unable to satisfy its objectives.
+At the beginning of 1904, the municipal council presented to the government a petition to create the lyceum of Póvoa de Varzim, because the Instituto de Instrução Primária (Institute for Primary Instruction) was unable to satisfy its objectives.
 On 14 July, a decree was published to create the Liceu Nacional da Póvoa de Varzim, even before the construction of a building.
 The institution passed between different buildings in the meantime.
 Between 1912 and 1914, the lyceum was installed in the former Colégio das Doroteias.
 Between 1914 and 1916, it moved to the Colégio Povoense, when it changed its name to the Liceu Nacional Eça de Queirós.
 But, between 1916 and 1925, it occupied the building owned by the Silveira Campos family, but which was forced to abandon the site because the building faced collapsed.
 Between 1925 and 1952, it occupied the installations of the deactivated Fábrica do Gás (gas factory).

 On 24 November 1945, a decree (35/201) was published, announced the construction of a formal building for the lyceum.
 This began a new phase for its inauguration that included the selection of land, expropriation and debate on urban issues.
 Then, in 1947, the school adopted a new designation: the Liceu Nacional da Póvoa de Varzim (National Lyceum of Póvoa da Varzim).
 At the end of the decade (in April 1949), they actually began building by the Junta das Construções para o Ensino Técnico e Secundário (Board of Constructions for Technical and Secondary Education): the building was expected to finish at the end 1951.
 It was inaugurated on 18 October 1952.

 Between 1960 and 1961, the school was expanded on its western wing: there was an increase of 14 halls, two for design and manual works, and the adaption of one hall into a girl's gymnasium.
 By 1961–1963, the school already required expansion.
 Again (between 1962 and 1963), the school was expanded to add another three halls for classes, a covered recreational space and bathrooms.

 In 1979, the school adopted the name Escola Secundária Eça de Queirós.

 On 24 August 2006, the building was alternately classified in terms of the transitory regime, under article 1 of decree 173/2006 (Diário da República, Série 1, 16), which expired on 8 September 2001.